davisums/wikker.org/posts/unpoly-is-what-hotwire-should-have-been.md

 image: https://cdn.pixabay.com/photo/2020/08/30/20/54/rice-field-5530707_1280.jpg
 ---

 [HotWire](https://hotwired.dev/) doesn’t feel very Rails-y.
-For many use cases it’s a huge step forward from creating SPA’s, but it could have been so much better.
+It's a step forward from creating SPAs for the tinyest website, but it could have been so much better.
 It could’ve been like Unpoly.

-HotWire is verbose.
+The problem with Hotwire, is that it's a lot of work.
 You need WebSockets (for Turbo Streams) as soon as you try to do something slightly complicated.
-And you’ll need StimulusJS to handle a lot of basic use cases.
+And you’ll need StimulusJS to handle the slightest interactivity.

 A lot of boilerplate, very little magic.